Audits for stumpage and export fees

 Any business or individual that holds an agreement to harvest, or that purchases or sells timber from Crown land in B.C. can be audited.
+Any business or individual who exports timber or wood residue under an exemption can also be audited.

 If you have been selected for an audit, the auditor will contact you to set up any meetings that are needed and to let you know what records need to be accessed.